keboola/developers-docs/extend/common-interface/environment.md

 [Job detail](https://help.keboola.com/management/jobs/))
 - `exit code = 1`  The execution fails with a *User Exception*;
-the contents of both STDOUT and [STDERR](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_.28stderr.29) will be sent to a Storage API Events.
+the contents of both STDOUT and [STDERR](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_.28stderr.29) will be sent to Storage API Events.
 - `exit code > 1`  The execution fails with an *Application Exception* and the contents of both STDOUT and STDERR will be sent to internal logs.